jkeam/openshift-oauth-example/README.md

 ## Setup

-1. Install dependencies
+1. Install dependencies.

 ```shell
 yarn install
 ```

 2. Install OAuth client, replace redirect URI with where this node app will run.
-Also feel free to update with your own generated secret or just use mine if this is for demo purposes
+Also feel free to update with your own generated secret or just use mine if this is for demo purposes.

 ```shell
 oc create -f <(echo '